 - The soft limit instead is a limit that depends on the time, for instance a soft limit of 32 megabytes per 10 seconds means that if the client has an output buffer bigger than 32 megabytes for, continuously, 10 seconds, the connection gets closed.

 Different kind of clients have different default limits:

 - Normal clients have a default limit of 0, that means, no limit at all, because most normal clients use blocking implementations sending a single command and waiting for the reply to be completely read before sending the next command, so it is always not desirable to close the connection in case of a normal client.

 - Pub/Sub clients have a default hard limit of 32 megabytes and a soft limit of 8 megabytes per 60 seconds.

-- Slaves have a default hard limit of 256 megabytes and a soft limit of 64 megabyte per 60 second.
+- Replicas have a default hard limit of 256 megabytes and a soft limit of 64 megabyte per 60 second.

 It is possible to change the limit at runtime using the CONFIG SET command or in a permanent way using the Redis configuration file

 redis.conf.
 See the example

 redis.conf in the Redis distribution for more information about how to set the limit.